 Ninety-two years ago, as the New York Life Building was going up at 51 Madison Avenue, the company placed a time capsule beneath the cornerstone.
 Then New York Life President Darwin Kingsley presided over a ceremony in which a copper box containing books, coins, papers, and other records from the day was interred on the corner of Park Avenue and 26th Street.

-Today, New York Life is planning to place a new time capsule beneath the building’s cornerstone prior to the space being sealed up this spring.
-To continue the tradition, on February 1, 2019, Ted Mathas, along with Head of Agency Mark Madgett, launched a nearly identical sales contest for our agents.
+Today, New York Life is planning to place a new time capsule beneath the building’s cornerstone prior to the space being sealed up this April, just about one year before the company kicks off its 175th anniversary.

 Go back to our newsroom to read more stories.